When to File Endorsement Application: Current Licensure Requirement

 - Completion of a Board-approved refresher program

 If it is not possible to meet any of the above practice requirements, you may file this application and request the Board’s approval of an alternate supervised practice plan.
 Your application will be processed when you complete the Board-approved plan and submit your evaluation.
-However, you must have a temporary permit while working under a supervised practice plan.
-Submit a temporary license fee in addition to the processing fee for your application.
+However, you must have a temporary permit while working under a supervised practice plan; see RN/LPN Temporary Permit for instructions on applying.
 For information about supervised practice plans, see Section 4.0 of the Board’s Rules and Regulations.

 Requirements for All Applicants